Pryaxis/orion-core/docs/articles/architecture-events.md

 _Events_ in Orion act as the form of communication between Orion and its plugins.

 Each event has some number of _publishers_ and _subscribers_.
 The publishers generate the events, and the subscribers can handle events as needed.
-Events can be raised and event handlers can be registered and deregistered with an `OrionKernel`.
+Events can be raised and event handlers can be registered and deregistered with an [`OrionKernel`](xref:Orion.OrionKernel) instance.

-Some events implement the `ICancelable` interface, and these events can be canceled using the `Cancel` extension method.
+Some events implement the [`ICancelable`](xref:Orion.Events.ICancelable) interface, and these events can be canceled using the [`Cancel`](xref:Orion.Events.CancelableExtensions.Cancel(Orion.Events.ICancelable,System.String)) extension method.

 ### Priorities